About Me

 Discrimination and Irrelevance

-The simple view that wrongful discrimination involves differential treatment on the basis of irrelevant factors has been scarcely defended.
-In my doctoral thesis, I defend this view.
-In the first half of my thesis, I expand on the notion of irrelevance and its relationship to wrongful discrimination.
-In doing so, I show how rationality bears on the matter of wrongful discrimination.
-In the second half of my thesis, I address the worry that a focus on rationality dilutes wrongful discrimination's putative moral content.
-I show that my view allows that paradigm cases of discrimination, as marked by socially salient attributes, warrant special moral concern.
-In addition, I argue in favour of a pluralism about the wrongs of wrongful discrimination.
-The upshot of this project is a conception of wrongful discrimination that accounts not just for inequalities precipitated by background injustice, but ones that are new or emerging too.
+The view that (wrongful) discrimination involves differential treatment on the basis of irrelevant considerations has been scarcely defended.
+In my thesis, I look to defend it.
+In the first half, I develop a notion of irrelevance and use it to describe rationality's role in a conception of discrimination.
+In the second half, I address the worry that a focus on rationality dilutes discrimination's putative moral content.
+I show that an irrelevance view of discrimination allows that paradigm cases, as marked by socially salient attributes, warrant special moral concern.
+Two upshots.
+First, the resulting conception of discrimination is ecumenical with respect to moral theories.
+Second, the resulting conception of discrimination accounts not just for inequalities precipitated by background injustice, but ones that are new or emerging too.